Umbrella Insurance Explained: Do You Need It in 2026?

 Underlying Limit Requirements

 Umbrella insurance does not replace your base policies.
 It sits on top of them, so insurers require you to carry minimum underlying liability limits first.
+The Insurance Information Institute notes that most insurers want at least $250,000 of auto liability and $300,000 of homeowners liability before selling a $1 million umbrella, which typically runs about $200 to $350 per year.
 Common requirements include:

 - $250,000 to $300,000 in auto bodily injury per person